-Everyone's favorite sewer-dwelling clown will return to the big screen on Sept.
-6, 2019.
+Everyone's favourite sewer-dwelling clown will return to the big screen on 6th September 2019.

 The film, based on Stephen King's novel by the same name, has dominated the box office both in the United States and abroad, shattering records and raising over $700 million worldwide in the weeks since its release earlier this month.